Sparkling violetear: Breeding

 The sparkling violetear's breeding seasons vary across its range, from July through October in Venezuela to December through February in Argentina.
 The nest is a cup made of soft plant materials and decorated with lichens on its outside.
 It is placed on a horizontal branch, attached to a drooping twig, or sometimes in a cleft in rocks.
 The clutch size is two eggs.
 The incubation time is 17 to 18 days with fledging 20 to 22 days after hatch.
 Though some care of young by males has been reported, that behavior has not been confirmed.

 Vocalization

 The sparkling violetear is very vocal.
 Its principal song is "a long series of monosyllabic metallic chips, 'djit...djit...djit...' or 'tlik...tlik...tlik..'."
 It also sings "a medley of chips, squeals, gurgling sounds and short warbles" during aerial display.
 Its call is "a repeated short dry rattle 'drrr...drrr...'."

-Status
+Conservation status

 The IUCN has assessed the sparkling violetear as being of Least Concern, though its population size and trend are unknown.
 It is common in its various habitat types including human-made ones like gardens and plantations.